MartinEesmaa/VVCEasy/o266player.md

 On macOS 10.15.6, I tried build, but it failed, you can have a look for Stack Overflow: [Link](https://stackoverflow.com/questions/70387126/error-1-and-2-trying-to-compile-vlc-o266player-missing-git-and-txt).

-On Linux, it doesn't support of VLC (o266player build).
+On Linux, it doesn't support VLC (o266player build).
-If you want to run VLC (o266player version), you need to run Windows only for a virtual machine or your a real computer.
+If you want to run VLC (o266player version), you need to run Windows only for a virtual machine or a real computer.

 Windows | Compatibility (only x64)  | Screenshot | Date report (DD/MM/YYYY, 24hr)
 ------- | ------- | --------------- | ------------- |